akaunting/docs/en/app-manual/inventory/inventory.md

 **Opening Stock** identifies the number of stock when the item is created.
 If you change the opening stock, the total current stock will be calculated according to the recorded transactions.

 **Reorder Level** provides you to track which items are near to out of stock.
-You will notify if the item stock drops under the
+You will notify if the item stock drops below the specified amount.

 Add New Item
 ![Inventory_NewItem_v3](https://user-images.githubusercontent.com/81233281/141702834-8b444529-48ec-4823-af08-60487100e766.gif)